4d/docs/docs/Project/compiler.md

 ## Silicon Compiler

-The Silicon compiler generates native compiled code for Apple Silicon processors, such as *Apple M1*, from 4D projects.
-This compiler can only be run from an Apple machine with a Silicon processor.
+The Silicon compiler generates native compiled code for Apple Silicon processors, such as *Apple M1*.

+### Requirements

+#### Apple Silicon machine

+The 4D Silicon compiler can only be run from an Apple machine.

+#### Projects

+The Silicon compiler is only available for 4D developments using [project architecture](architecture.md).

+#### Xcode or Developer Tools

+The Silicon compiler calls the **clang** open-source macOS compiler to compile the project from C++ code at the [second step](#two-step-incremental-compiler) of compilation. *clang* requires Apple native libraries, which are provided by either the **Xcode** or **Developer Tools** package.

+- **If you already have** Xcode or Developer Tools installed on your computer, you only need to make sure that its version is compliant with 4D requirements.
+- **If you do not have** any of these tools installed on your computer, you will need to download one of them from the Apple Developer web site:
+	- We recommend to install **Xcode**, which is more simple to install.
+However, it is a large library with a lot of unnecessary components.
+	- You can decide to install **Developer Tools** instead.
+This library is more compact, however its installation is a little more complex.

+In any cases, the 4D Silicon compiler will warn you if your configuration does not comply with its requirements.

 ### Two-step, incremental compiler